 Rooted Resistance logo, a fist through a kettlebell with the text 'Rooted Resistance' on the bell.
 Below the hand are roots reaching down.

-Rooted Resistance is a grassroots practice that reimagines physical movement for Black/African diasporic queer, trans, nonbinary and intersex people in the U.S.
+Rooted Resistance is a grassroots practice that reimagines physical movement for Black/African diasporic queer, trans, nonbinary and intersex people in the United States.

 Movement outdoors provides an alternative and intergenerational healing space for our community and is our form of refusal to commercialized notions of “the body.”